s3440468/ArithmeticParser/imagene/arithmeticParser/README.txt

  - Changed Code to match arithmetic formatting changes in other modules.
  - Changed Parser PixelNode to accept Integers as per Callum's request, although the code still returns Doubles (due to returning numbers between 0 and 1)
+ - Changed code to allow the random number maximum to be changed.

 HOW TO USE - ARITHMETIC PARSER
 ------------------------------